LaGuardia Community College: S Building

 The former S Building, now the NYPL Library Services Center.

 The former S Building, a.k.a. the Satellite Building or Satellite College (31-11 Thomson Avenue), is located on Thomson Avenue across to the north of the Main Building.
 It was originally known as the Sony Building.
 It was also the headquarters and warehouse for Stroheim & Romann, a fabric and interior design company.

 LaGuardia began renting space in the building in 1973, occupying 71000 ft2 of space.
 It was the original home of Middle College High School when it opened in 1974.
 In 1984, the college began leasing the second and third floors of the building, in addition to the basement and first floor already in use.
 The building features a rooftop parking lot, which was used by the college.
 The college ceased use of the building in the 1990s, after the completion of the E & M Building complex and the acquisition of the L Building.

 In 2008, the New York Public Library began leasing the building.
 The library renovated the building for use as its Library Services Center, opening in 2010 at the cost of $50 million.
 The center contains a 238 ft automated book sorting machine in the building's basement, and a digital imaging center.

 Academics

-The College offers associate degrees and certificates in over 50 majors in Business and Technology, Liberal Arts, Health, Math, and Science.
+The College offers associate degrees and certificates in over 60 majors in Business and Technology, Liberal Arts, Health, Math, and Science.
+Non-traditional students were a key part of the college's initial focus, with programs for working mothers, Deaf students, the homeless, incarcerated individuals, and more.
+LaGuardia Community College is accredited by the Middle States Commission on Higher Education (MSCHE).

 Enrollment

-As of the Fall of 2011, LaGuardia had an enrollment of 17,569 undergraduate students, 58% of them attending full-time, and 42% part-time.
-This undergraduate enrollment made the college the third largest community college in the CUNY system, after the Borough of Manhattan Community College and Kingsborough Community College.
+As of the Fall of 2025, LaGuardia had an enrollment of 25,877 students.
+This includes 14,494 degree seeking students and 11,383 non-degree/continuing education students.

 Student body

-LaGuardia's student body is made up of people from 160 different countries who speak 127 languages natively.
+LaGuardia's student body is made up of people from 131 different countries who speak 31 languages natively.

-Of the student population, 43% (6,386) are Hispanic, 22% (3,171) are Asian, 18% (2,699) are Black, 13% (1,937) are White, and 4% (656) described themselves as Other.